 - Begin this lesson by gathering students to reread and discuss the letter that was written in lesson 6.

-- As students are thinking, briefly meet with each one to discuss what topic and audience they choose to write to and get them started with the Persuasive Writing Planner.
+- As students are thinking, briefly meet with each one to discuss what topic and audience they choose to write for.
+They should be working to complete the Persuasive Writing Planner.

-- As they finish their planners, we suggest you have them meet with peers to talk about their supporting opinions before they begin to write their actual letters.
+- As they finish their planners, have students meet with peers to talk about their supporting opinions before they begin to write their actual letters.

 - We have provided a simple letter template if you would like for your students to use one.